TheMightyDinky/F.E.A.R.-Better-AI-Mod-ALPHA-/README.md

 **(Compatibility: Main game only, not the expansions.
 EchoPatch is supported.)**
 This is pretty much the final product; remaining bugs are most likely engine limitations.
 Feedback is still welcome if you think something could improve the experience.
+I am usually more active on ModDB and NexusMods.
+Do not expect me to reply to you extremely fast if you try contacting me on GitHub.

 ---
 ## What is this mod supposed to do?